Fixed: External Hard Drive Light Blinking but Not Working on MacBook

 • Download and install the software to get the latest updates.

-Hopefully, by updating the incompatible driver, the external hard drive could get recognized on your Mac, and you could access all the stored content.
+Hopefully, by updating the incompatible driver, the external hard drive will be recognized on your Mac, and you will be able to access all the stored content.

-When the drive is about to fail, as suggested by Disk Utility’s S.M.A.R.T. status, you need to recover data from the storage medium.
-For that, download and install Stellar Data Recovery Free Edition for Mac on your MacBook Air/Pro.
+When the drive is about to fail, as suggested by Disk Utility’s S.M.A.R.T. status feature, you must recover your data from it immediately.
+To do so, download and install Stellar Data Recovery Free Edition for Mac on your MacBook Air/Pro.

 • Launch the software.
 Select the type of file, then click Next.